FAR -- Part 7

 (9) Contractor versus Government performance.
 Address the consideration given to OMB Circular No. A-76 (see Subpart 7.3).

 (11) Management information requirements.
 Discuss, as appropriate, what management system will be used by the Government to monitor the contractor’s effort.
 If an Earned Value Management System is to be used, discuss the methodology the Government will employ to analyze and use the earned value data to assess and monitor contract performance.
-In addition, discuss how the offeror's/contractor's EVMS will be verified for compliance with the American National Standards Institute/Electronics Industries Alliance (ANSI/EIA) Standard-748, Earned Value Management Systems, and the timing and conduct of integrated baseline reviews (whether prior to or post award).
+In addition, discuss how the offeror's/contractor's EVMS will be verified for compliance with the Electronic Industries Alliance Standard 748 (EIA0748), Earned Value Management Systems, and the timing and conduct of integrated baseline reviews (whether prior to or post award).
 (See 34.202.)

 (12) Make or buy.
 Discuss any consideration given to make-or-buy programs (see Subpart 15.407-2).